lepidus/pluginUpdateNotification/README.md

-# Update Notification Plugin
+# Plugin's Update Notification Plugin

-This plugin **notifies** on *OJS/OPS* interface when a plugin from pkp gallery has a update required.
+This plugin generates a notification in `Settings`>` Website` informing all the gallery plugins that have an update at the moment.

 ## Compatibility